 When all is said and done, we are only as good as our word.
 It is the one thing we have control over in a world that seems irreparably out of control.
 Our words and action in furtherance of our word create our reputation.
 In court, when an attorney agrees to anything, not only is his word his bond, but the court will make sure that attorneys keep to their word.

-Here is a perfect example: I represented a corporation against JPMorgan Chase as part of a muddled dispute involving former partners (the details of which are a story in and of themselves!)
-At a pre-trial appearance, I presented a stipulation establishing a schedule for the litigation.
-It included, among other things, a deadline when the parties had to file any motions.
-Both sides agreed, and the Court ordered the Stipulation.
+Here is a perfect example, our firm represented a corporation against JPMorgan Chase as part of a muddled dispute involving former partners (the details of which are a story in and of themselves!).
+At a pretrial appearance, we presented a stipulation establishing a schedule for the litigation.
+It included, among other things, a deadline when the parties had to file motions.
+Both sides agreed, and the Court ordered the stipulation.

 Fast forward some months later, JPMorgan Chase hired new attorneys, who moved to dismiss the case, in clear violation of the stipulation.
 I sent a letter rejecting the motion based on the stipulation.
 In response, JPMorgan Chase did a motion to vacate the stipulation it agreed to abide by.